knt2nd/knt2-vbot/manuals/en.md

 ### Virtual audio device

-Kanata 2nd Voice Bot needs two pair of virtual playback/recording devices which are connected to each other with a virtual cable.
+Kanata 2nd Voice Bot needs two pairs of virtual playback/recording devices which are connected to each other with a virtual cable.
 You can get them from [Voicemeeter Banana](https://www.vb-audio.com/Voicemeeter/banana.htm).
 We don't need the software itself but those virtual audio devices the software has.

 After installed Voicemeeter Banana, your audio devices should be like this.
 ![Installed audio devices](images/en/audio-installed.png)